How the DAO works

 Decentraland’s DAO uses Snapshot to host the proposals and votes generated by the community.

 Whenever a proposal is opened at governance.decentraland.org, it is also created automatically on Decentraland’s Snapshot space.
 This allows the DAO to record and store proposals, votes, and results in a secure and decentralized manner - with the results displayed back on governance.decentraland.org.
+From the Snapshot space users can also delegate their VP to other community members.

 Aragon is a secure platform for creating and managing the collection of smart contracts needed to run a DAO.
 The backend of Decentraland’s DAO is built using Aragon, so anytime a proposal that results in a binding action is passed by the community in Snapshot, it is committed to the Ethereum mainnet in Aragon by the DAO Committee.